USB hardware: Connectors

+Properties

 The connectors the USB committee specifies support a number of USB's underlying goals, and reflect lessons learned from the many connectors the computer industry has used.
 The connector mounted on the host or device is called the receptacle, and the connector attached to the cable is called the plug.
-The official USB specification documents also periodically define the term male to represent the plug, and female to represent the receptacle, though these uses are inconsistent with established definitions of connector gender.
+The USB specification documents also periodically define the term male to represent the plug, and female to represent the receptacle.

 By design, it is difficult to insert a USB plug into its receptacle incorrectly.
 The USB specification requires that the cable plug and receptacle be marked so the user can recognize the proper orientation.
-The USB-C plug however is reversible.
+The USB‑C plug, however, is reversible.
 USB cables and small USB devices are held in place by the gripping force from the receptacle, with no screws, clips, or thumb-turns as other connectors use.

 The different A and B plugs prevent accidentally connecting two power sources.
 However, some of this directed topology is lost with the advent of multi-purpose USB connections (such as USB On-The-Go in smartphones, and USB-powered Wi-Fi routers), which require A-to-A, B-to-B, and sometimes Y/splitter cables.
 See the USB On-The-Go connectors section below for a more detailed summary description.

 There are so-called cables with A plugs on both ends, which may be valid if the "cable" includes, for example, a USB host-to-host transfer device with two ports.
 This is, by definition, a device with two logical B ports, each with a captive cable, not a cable with two A ends.

 Durability

 The standard connectors were designed to be more robust than many past connectors.
 This is because USB is hot-swappable, and the connectors would be used more frequently, and perhaps with less care, than previous connectors.

-Standard USB has a minimum rated lifetime of 1,500 cycles of insertion and removal, the mini-USB receptacle increases this to 5,000 cycles, and the newer Micro-USB and USB-C receptacles are both designed for a minimum rated lifetime of 10,000 cycles of insertion and removal.
-To accomplish this, a locking device was added and the leaf-spring was moved from the jack to the plug, so that the most-stressed part is on the cable side of the connection.
+Standard USB connectors have a minimum rated lifetime of 1,500 cycles of insertion and removal, and this increased to 5,000 cycles for Mini-B connectors.
+The rating for all Micro connectors is 10,000 cycles, and the same applies to USB-C. To accomplish this, a locking device was added and a leaf spring was moved from the jack to the plug, so that the most-stressed part is on the cable side of the connection.
 This change was made so that the connector on the less expensive cable would bear the most wear.

 In standard USB, the electrical contacts in a USB connector are protected by an adjacent plastic tongue, and the entire connecting assembly is usually protected by an enclosing metal shell.

 The shell on the plug makes contact with the receptacle before any of the internal pins.
 The shell is typically grounded, to dissipate static electricity and to shield the wires within the connector.